Decodo/n8n-nodes-decodo/README.md

 ### Automated Releases

 This project uses automated releases via GitHub Actions and semantic-release.
-When code is merged into the `master` branch, the following happens automatically:
+When code is merged into the `main` branch, the following happens automatically:

 1. **Semantic Analysis**: Commit messages are analyzed to determine the type of release (patch, minor, major)
 2. **Version Bump**: The version in `package.json` is automatically updated